World Powers Condemn Deadly Gaza Air Strike On Aid Workers

-(MENAFN- Gulf Times) The United States, France and Britain led international criticism Tuesday of a deadly strike in the Gaza Strip that killed seven charity staff as they unloaded desperately needed aid brought by sea to the war-torn territory.
+Paris, France: The United States and Britain led international criticism Tuesday of a deadly strike in the Gaza Strip that killed seven charity staff as they unloaded desperately needed aid brought by sea to the war-torn territory.

 World Central Kitchen -- one of two NGOs spearheading efforts to deliver aid by boat -- said a "targeted Israeli strike" on Monday killed Australian, British, Palestinian, Polish and US-Canadian staff.

-Israel's Prime Minister Benjamin Netanyahu said the strike was "unintentional".
-The Israeli army has vowed to hold an investigation and promised to "share our findings transparently".

-French Foreign Minister Stephane Sejourne, speaking alongside Blinken at a press conference in Paris, said "protecting humanitarian workers is a moral and legal imperative that everyone must adhere to.
-Nothing justifies such a tragedy."

-Earlier, US National Security Council spokesperson Adrienne Watson wrote on X, formerly Twitter, that Washington, Israel's main ally, was "heartbroken and deeply troubled by the strike".
+Washington, Israel's main ally, said it was "heartbroken and deeply troubled by the strike".

+"Humanitarian aid workers must be protected as they deliver aid that is desperately needed," US National Security Council spokesperson Adrienne Watson wrote on X, formerly Twitter.

 British Foreign Secretary David Cameron -- who has been increasingly critical of Israel's war in Gaza -- said the country had "called on Israel to immediately investigate and provide a full, transparent explanation of what happened".